-There are both free self-guided and docent tours, and a trolley tour (there’s a fee for that).
+There are both FREE self-guided and docent tours, and a trolley tour (there’s a fee for that).
 There also are special events, such as concerts.

 Green-Wood was designed originally as a park, so there are lovely walking paths lined with mature trees, and plenty of benches for sitting.